-The 1Gb Double-Data-Rate-3 (DDR3) DRAM is double data rate architecture to achieve high-speed operation.
-It is internally configured as an eight bank DRAMs.
+The 1Gb Double-Data-Rate-3 DRAMs is double data rate architecture to achieve high-speed operation.
+It is internally configured as an eight bank DRAM.

-The 1Gb chip is organized as 8Mbit x 16 I/Os x 8 bank devices.
+The 1Gb chip is organized as 16Mbit x 8 I/Os x 8 bank devices.
+These synchronous devices achieve high speed double-data-rate transfer rates of up to 1600 Mb/sec/pin for general applications.

 The chip is designed to comply with all key DDR3 DRAM key features and all of the control and address inputs are synchronized with a pair of externally supplied differential clocks.
-Inputs are latched at the cross point of differential clocks (CK rising and \overline{CK} falling).
-All I/Os are synchronized with a single ended DQS or differential DQS pair in a source synchronous fashion.
+Inputs are latched at the cross point of differential clocks (CK rising and CK# falling).
+All I/Os are synchronized with differential DQS pair in a source synchronous fashion.

-These devices operate with a single $1.5V \pm 0.075V$ power supply and are available in BGA packages.
+These devices operate with a single 1.5V \pm 0.075V power supply and are available in BGA packages.